ScratchGRBL/ScratchGRBL-for-KittenBlock/README.md

 # ScratchGRBL-For-KittenBlock
-This is an extension for KittenBlock that is Scratch3.0 based software to control GRBL powered machine or hardware.
+This is an extension for [KittenBlock](https://www.kittenbot.cc/pages/software) that is [Scratch3.0](https://scratch.mit.edu/) based software to control [GRBL1.1](https://github.com/gnea/grbl) powered machine or hardware.
-If you want to more about [Scratch3.0](https://scratch.mit.edu/) on their website.